Kit-tea/kit-tea.github.io/README.md

 # Welcome
 My name is Kitty.
 I'm currently a student with AWS re/Start learning Cloud Computing.
-I'm also a former IT administrator, ITIL certified first line help desk support and freelance copy editor.
+I'm also a former IT administrator, ITIL certified, first line help desk support and freelance copy editor.

+## AWS Re/Start
+I've been so happy to study Cloud Computing with AWS.
+It's really comprehensive and so far I've learned and experienced a lot of different technologies.
+I had a background in IT but this has let me get into the minutiae of how systems work.
+Some are systems I've worked with for years that I now understand more fully.

+### Linux

 ## Welcome to GitHub Pages